raghavmanoharanjayanthi30/raghavmanoharanjayanthi30/README.md

 - **Previous Positions:**
   - Graduate Research Assistant at MIT
   - Capstone Project with Cigna
-- **Research Focus:**
+- **Grad Research Focus:**
-  - Applying machine learning for understanding kidney transplant patient donor matching decisions
+  - Applying machine learning for understanding kidney transplant patient donor matching decisions (
-- **Supervisor:** Professor Swati Gupta

-👨🏻‍💻 I’m currently working on various Machine Learning projects, with my capstone project on MIT in collaboration with Cigna focused on developing a optimal treatment recommendation system for patients diganosed with depression.
+👨🏻‍💻 Always building.

-- My email is rj30@mit.edu.
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/rrmj)!
+- You can also connect with me on [LinkedIn](https://www.linkedin.com/in/rrmj)!

 Here are some of my **recent achievements** that I am happy to share: